LukeGrahamLandry/franca/devlog.md

 ```
 so it's looping calling itself because it thinks its not compiled or soemthing idk man.
 - fixed exporting symbols so you can make dylib without -legacy
+- stack walking instructions and use them to show a backtrace when you panic at comptime.

 ## (Feb 17)